Rhonajoy/Pitch-app/README.md

-# Pitch
+# Pitch-App

-#### Created By Wilson Kinyua Muthoni on 18-09-2021
+#### Created By Rhonajoy

 ## Description

-A web application where users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+A web application that allows users to read pitches and post oonce you are logged in.
+It also allows a user to like ,dislike and comment on a pitch they love.
 ## Setup Requirements

 - Git